 Dr. Ryan McEwan

 Giving a presentation in front of a group of people is a normal part of professional life.
-These presentations are nearly always accompanied by slides and projected on to a screen.
-As you grow as a professional you want to make sure that you don’t have a computer glitch meltdown right before your talk is supposed to start.
-“Uhhh sorry, the slides are messed up” is not something you want to be saying.
-Strategizing against these fails is a part of professional development.
-Here are some ideas on how to avoid this unfortunate situation.
+These presentations are nearly always accompanied by slides projected on to a screen.
+As you grow as a professional, you want to make sure that you don’t have a computer glitch meltdown right before your talk is supposed to start.
+“Uhhh sorry, the computer is not working” is not something you want to be saying.
+Strategizing against these fails is a part of professional development and is a basic expectation of graduate students.

 Work from correct assumptions: